README.md

 -

-Serverless Architecture The majority of my work on placement is focused around building a highly scalable backend API for Liberty Mutual's Car Insurance lines.
+Serverless Architecture The majority of my work through my internship was focused around building a highly scalable backend API for Liberty Mutual's Car Insurance lines.
 This API supports thousands of hits per day, and orchestrates a number of downstream services in order to provide a fast, robust and cost-effective experience for consumers.
-To do this, I've worked with numerous AWS offerings, namely Lambdas, Step Functions and CloudFormation Templates, alongside tools like GraphQL, Redis, and Splunk
+To do this, I worked with numerous AWS offerings, namely Lambdas, Step Functions and CloudFormation Templates, alongside tools like GraphQL, Redis, and Splunk

 -